 Airbnb Data – The Game Changer

-Thanks to the multiple filters and innumerable data-points available, travelers can make informed decisions when trying to find the perfect place to stay for a short duration.
+Thanks to the multiple filters and innumerable data points available, travellers can make informed decisions when trying to find the perfect place to stay for a short duration.
 The vivid description on most listings also gives a clear idea of how far the important locations in a city are from a particular listing.
-The distance from the closest train station, airport, or bus-stand is also often listed.
+The distance from the closest train station, airport, or bus stand is also often listed.
 Thanks to the availability of transparent reviews by anyone who has rented the property earlier, digging deeper is also easier.
-Airbnb also tags the top listings (hosts) on its websites as “super hosts”, and these are usually the most bang for the buck lodging where most travelers have had an excellent experience earlier.
+Airbnb also tags the top listings (hosts) on its websites as “super hosts”, and these are usually the most bang for the buck lodging where most travellers have had an excellent experience earlier.
 Such a multitude of data points not only benefit those who want to book a place but also anyone web scraping Airbnb data.
 The detailed Airbnb dataset with all the listings for any location worldwide would be very attractive from a market-research standpoint.

 There have been 150 million users on the site as of 2018, and the numbers are expected to grow despite the tumble caused by the Coronavirus.
 The number of bookings in 2020 stood at 193 million, which was quite a bit under the 272 million of 2019.
 The number of listings on its website stood at a magnanimous 7 million as of 2019.
 These ginormous figures all mean one thing- truckloads of data for anyone who wants to analyze the hotels and lodging industry or to understand underlying factors and fallacies in the travel industry.